You see it online all the time.

 It’s likely a money-back guarantee.

 This is the most common type of risk reversal.
-And while it’s a good risk reversal, but it's not THE ultimate risk reversal.
+And while it’s a good risk reversal, it's not THE ultimate risk reversal.

-Because people don't just want their money back at the end of the day.
+People don't just want their money back at the end of the day.
 What they really want is for you to deliver on your promise.
 They want you to understand what the real risk is for them.

 Sean D’Souza uses online courses to demonstrate how he does risk reversal.
 He sells courses online that cost a minimum of $3,000.